 The Roots of Google’s Subscription-based Service

-In the spring of last year, Google probed small business owners and digital agencies about the prospect of paid Google My Business services and profile boosts.
+In the spring of last year, Google probed small business owners and digital agencies about the prospect of paid Google Business Profile services and profile boosts.
 The survey distributed asked about price points for a string of upgraded services that Google could roll out, including Google Guaranteed certification and verified profiles.
 If you’re familiar with social media platforms, for instance Twitter, think verified along those lines.

 Google Guaranteed didn’t really take the SEO world by surprise.
 Most in SEO circles were more worried about Google retroactively charging for staple services that were already grounded in everyday work.
 On the contrary, Google Guaranteed has links to Google Local Service Ads, which aims to buoy confidence in consumers.
 This being said, Google Guaranteed seems to have outgrown its role as one part of Google Local Services, forging an identity of its own: a local business certification process.
 It’s now known to be involved in Google Home and Assistant search results.